- Ethics and consent

 Yes - accession number should be included in the abstract

 At the Editor's discretion, provided there is agreement from the original journal/publisher, no breach of copyright and the original publication is cited.

 Authors should be aware that replication of text from their own previous publications is text recycling (also referred to as self-plagiarism), and in some cases is considered unacceptable.
 Where overlap of text with authors’ own previous publications is necessary or unavoidable, duplication must always be reported transparently and be properly attributed and compliant with copyright requirements.
+In line with COPE, SpringerOpen has created guidelines for Editors on how to deal with text recycling which provide further detailed information on when text recycling is or is not considered acceptable.
 If a manuscript contains text that has been published elsewhere, authors should notify the Editor of this on submission.

 All research articles, and most other article types, published in SpringerOpen journals undergo thorough peer review.
 This usually involves review by two independent peer reviewers.
-Individual journals may differ in their peer review processes; for example, some journals operate an [open] and others a [closed] peer review system.
-For an individual journal’s peer review policy, please select the journal you are interested in from the drop-down menu below.
+Individual journals may differ in their peer review processes; for example, some journals operate an open and others a closed peer review system.
+For an individual journal’s peer review policy, please see the journal's 'About' page.

 Peer review policy